In New Zealand trains are used to transport both freight and people over long and short distances.

-Trains can travel up to 100kms an hour.
+Trains can travel up to 100 km/h.
 It is difficult for people to judge the speed of an approaching train and research has proven that you are more than likely to misjudge the speed of an approaching train.
 If you can see a train approaching, you should wait for it to pass, no matter how far away you think it is.

 Trains can’t swerve or stop

 Because trains are heavy and fast – they also cannot stop in a hurry.
 In fact a fully laden freight train can take up to a kilometre to stop.
 Similarly, a train is guided by the rails on which it travels, and cannot swerve to miss an object that may be on the tracks.
 This is why a motor vehicle must always give way to a train or other railway vehicle.

 This video of a staged collision shows the time it takes for a train to stop after hitting a vehicle.